Overview

 In Snowflake, cost is calculated by two factors:

-• Storage - You pay a certain amount per terabyte per month.
+- Storage.
+You pay a certain amount per terabyte per month.
+For example, $23 per Terabyte per month.

-• Compute - For each second a warehouse is running, you use an amount of credits.
-The price of a credit depends on the edition of Snowflake you use.
+- Compute.
+For each second a warehouse is running, you use a number of credits.
+The price of a credit depends on the edition of Snowflake you use and the region.
 An XS warehouse consumes one credit for one full hour of compute.
 A small warehouse 2 credits, a medium warehouse 4 credits and so on.

 When you execute a query, the warehouse starts using compute for at least one minute.
 After the first minute, you pay for each extra second the warehouse is running.
 To save costs, you can configure a warehouse to auto-suspend after a certain amount of time.
 If no queries are executed after said time period, the warehouse shuts down.
 When a new query is launched, the warehouse auto-resumes.